 Unknown: If you want your daughter back meet me at your office building at 3 pm alone.
 If you tell anyone or bring anyone I will kill her.
 Do not respond to this message.

 Fear traveled through my veins.
 My heart hammered inside my chest like a drum.
 The thoughts inside my head accelerated and I needed them to slow down so I could process what I just read and breathe.
 I felt like I was gasping for air and any second I'd blackout.
-I placed my hand in my chest and forced a few deep breathes and read the message again and realized this was real.
+I placed my hand on my chest and forced a few deep breaths and read the message again and realized this was real.

 With a heavy sigh, I looked at the clock on the dashboard.
-It was 2:13 pm.
+It was 2:13 p.m.
 I didn't have much time to get to my office.
-Whomever this person was had to know that my office was closed.
+Whoever this person was had to know that my office was closed.
 We had a pipe burst in the wall the other day causing major water damage to the first two floors.
 The damage was fixed but, the office was cleared out to dry and prevent any mold.
 No one was allowed to come for at least another week.

-I was determined to meet this person. didn't care about my safety or anything at that moment.
+I was determined to meet this person.
+I didn't care about my safety or anything at that moment.
 I just wanted my daughter back.
 I put my seatbelt on and put Avery's Range Rover in reverse and pulled off.
 I saw Avery running toward me.
 With another deep sigh, I put on a stoic expression, so he wouldn't see the turmoil that was brewing inside.

 "Blaire!
 Blaire!
 Where are you going?!" he yelled.

 "Home!"
 I lied.

-I couldn't even look him in the eye if as I sped off.
+I couldn't even look him in the eye as I sped off.
 I knew I was making a very stupid decision, but I had to get my daughter back.